 - Subscription rate — the percentage of visitors who become subscribers.

 - Goal completions — set up properly, you have goals that represent how well you’re doing in lead nurturing.
 Set up conversions, subscriptions, and other metrics as goals.

 Going beyond KPIs to monitor performance

 Obviously, not all insights come from simply collecting metrics related to your KPIs.
-Modifying your KPIs by segmenting into demographic or geographic segments (or building more complex segments that look like your target market) provides insights as to your performance with different groups of consumers.
-Identifying the top channels driving performance also provides insights on where to spend your efforts and which networks might need a little more TLC.
+Modifying your KPIs by segmenting into demographic or geographic segments (or building more complex segments that look like your target market) provides insights into your performance with different groups of consumers.
+Identifying the top channels driving performance also provides insights into where to spend your efforts and which networks might need a little more TLC.

 A final thought about KPIs is that many have more meaning when evaluated over time versus a static evaluation.
 For instance, how has AOV changed over the last month … 6 months … compared to last year.
 It makes sense to graph metrics related to your KPIs over time to gain more nuanced insights.

 We only covered a few of the KPIs to monitor to provide a more in-depth guide.
 Obviously, you should create KPIs for other digital marketing efforts such as advertising, email marketing, and content marketing.

 Determining KPIs to monitor is only the first step in a process that ends with generating insights.
 We briefly discuss these steps with the notion of improving your performance with better monitoring of KPIs.